 But if you’re blessed with the talent, or possessed by the desire, or are willing to perfect the skill, you’ll eventually begin writing to an audience of strangers and delight in their kernels of encouragement.

-I publish this piece in the wake of my previous blog, When Bad Reviews Hurt Good Authors, and in light of learning that Amazon, with it’s 11 million titles, doesn’t begin pushing a book until 50 reviews have been posted by verified buyers.
+I publish this piece in the wake of my previous blog, When Bad Reviews Hurt Good Authors, and in light of being told that Amazon, with it’s 11+ million titles, doesn’t begin pushing a book until 50 reviews have been posted by verified buyers.

 The primary flaw in such protocol occurs when an author knows, or even suspects you’re reading her book.
 By censoring yourself out of kindness, you inadvertently, (1) contribute to author-angst and, (2) prevent a genre you enjoy from being recognized by the mainstream media.